-The theme for this year's National Child Abuse Prevention Month continues to be "Making Meaningful Connections."
-When we make meaningful connections with the children, youth, and families in our communities, we can help parents build the knowledge and skills and access the resources necessary to raise happy and healthy children.
-Everyone can play a role in preventing child abuse and neglect and promoting child and family well-being.
+The theme for this year's National Child Abuse Prevention Month is "Building Community, Building Hope."
+Communities have a great influence in families' lives.
+Just as plants are more likely to thrive in a garden with good soil and plenty of sunlight and water, families are more likely to thrive in nurturing communities.
+Everyone can get involved and play a role in preventing child abuse and neglect and promoting child and family well-being.
+Strong, nurturing communities that are supportive of families can build and strengthen families.
 This section provides information on getting involved to strengthen your community and the families in your community.

 Get involved to strengthen your community!

-- Set up a playgroup in your community at homes or local park (consider inviting people who may not have children at home, like local seniors)
+- Set up a playgroup in your community at people's homes or local park (consider inviting people who may not have children at home, like local seniors).

 - Organize a community event (a block party, father/daughter dance, parent support group)